maiali13/maiali13.github.io/_posts/2020-06-26-Guide-To-DBSCAN.md

 ##  Clustering Algorithms

 In science, possibly the most common clustering algorithm is K-Means, the simplest clustering algorithm used in statistical data analysis.
-First proposed in the 1950s, its age and ease of use have led to its near ubiquity.<sup name="a1">[1](#f1)</sup> Today there are dozens of variations and improvements on the K-Means algorithm, however the naïve K-Means remains an effective and popular choice.<sup name="a2">[2](#f2)</sup>  K-Means works simply by dividing the data into the number of clusters k, in which the datapoints share a mean distance to the “centroid” (central point) of the cluster.
+First proposed in the 1950s, its age and ease of use have led to its near ubiquity.<sup name="a1">[1](#f1)</sup> Today there are dozens of variations and improvements on the K-Means algorithm, however the naïve K-Means remains effective and popular.<sup name="a2">[2](#f2)</sup>  K-Means works simply by dividing the data into the number of clusters k, in which the datapoints share a mean distance to the “centroid” (central point) of the cluster.

 <p align="center">
   <img src="/img/ML/kmeans_convergence.gif" width=400/>